Blog Layout

 clear communication

 In this comprehensive guide, the experts at First & Main Property Management will go over the best ways to deal with unwanted mail from previous landlords.
-Let’s dive in!
+Let’s dive in! mail, mail, address, address, address, address, address, address, address, address, address, address, letters, write, write, note, note, note

 1. Take Privacy Laws into Consideration

-Landlords must first consider privacy laws before taking any action regarding a tenant's belongings, including mail.
+Landlords must first consider privacy laws before taking any action regarding a previous tenant's belongings, including mail.
 Opening or disposing of someone else’s mail without their consent is an offense that can have serious legal consequences.

 The United States Code, Title 18, Section 1702, states that anyone who willfully opens, tampers with, or steals mail that does not belong to them faces steep fines or even five years in jail.
 It is also possible for the offender to face damages claims in civil litigation.